WeiMouZhu/WeiMouZhu.github.io/index.md

 - 🔗

-My current research focuses on **Machine Learning Multi-scale seismic attenuation imaging of the Anatolian Plateau and its implications on the mechanisms of plateau uplift, vocanic activities and colossal earthquakes**.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focuses on *Multi-scale seismic attenuation imaging of the Anatolian Plateau and its implications on the mechanisms of plateau uplift, vocanic activities and colossal earthquakes*.

 ---